pyth-network/pyth-gitbook/consumers/evm.md

 ## How Pyth Works on EVM Chains

-Pyth prices are published on Solana and relayed to EVM chains using the [Wormhole Network](https://wormholenetwork.com/) as a cross-chain message passing bridge.
-The Wormhole Network observes when Pyth prices on Solana have changed and publishes an off-chain signed message attesting to this fact.
+Pyth prices are published on Pythnet and relayed to EVM chains using the [Wormhole Network](https://wormholenetwork.com/) as a cross-chain message passing bridge.
+The Wormhole Network observes when Pyth prices on Pythnet have changed and publishes an off-chain signed message attesting to this fact.
 This process is explained in more detail [here](https://docs.wormholenetwork.com/wormhole/).

 This signed price update message can then be submitted to the Pyth contract.
 The contract verifies the Wormhole message and updates the on-chain Pyth price to the new price.